craigshoemaker/electron-api-demos/readme.md

 ``` shell
 $ node-inspector
 ```
-then, in another console window run the `test` command :
+then, in another console window, start the app with debugging enabled :

 ``` shell
 $ npm run start-debug